-PART 8 - SUMMARY of FY 2016 WORK ELEMENT ACTIVITIES
+PART 8 - SUMMARY of FY 2017 WORK ELEMENT ACTIVITIES

-Planning Projects Commencing &/or Continuing in FY 2016:
+Planning Projects Commencing &/or Continuing in FY 2017:

-- The top priority of RMAP in FY 2016 will be adoption and follow-up of the "Transportation 2040 Tomorrow: A Long Range Transportation Plan for the Rockford Region."
+- 1. Every four years, MPOs are required to undergo a federal certification review of the transportation planning process by the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA).
+RMAP's most recent review occurred on October 28-29th, 2015.
+Work based upon recommendations for improvements to the transportation process, as identified with the final certification report from FHWA & FTA, will begin in FY 2017. - 2.
+Monitoring of and amendments to the "Transportation 2040 Tomorrow: A Long Range Transportation Plan for the Rockford Region."
 This required essential document must have MPO review and approval every five years.
-The current 2040 LRTP was adopted on July 29, 2010.
-Therefore, the next update must be done on or before July 30, 2015. - 2.
+The current RMAP 2040 LRTP was adopted on July 30, 2015. - 3.
 Corridor / Intersection Development Redevelopment Studies: - a.
 South Main Street / Railway area to foster economic development and adaptive reuse around the proposed train station (transit oriented development). - b.
 Spring Creek Road & the Jane Addams Memorial Tollway (I-90 / I-39) interchange location. - c.
-Irene Road & the Jane Addams Memorial Tollway (I-90) interchange location.
-This project is schedule to be completed in 2015. - d.
+Irene Road & the Jane Addams Memorial Tollway (I-90) interchange location. - d.
+US-20 from the Winnebago County line to Genoa Road in Boone County. - e.
 Arterial Collector Roadway & Neighborhood inventory analysis to target older commercial areas and surrounding neighborhoods.
 The overall objective is to increase their viability, economic competitiveness and community appeal to facilitate walking and bicycling, thus reducing vehicle miles of travel (VMT) and single occupant vehicles (SOV) trips.
-IL 2 / North Main Street & Auburn Street (Roundabout) is an example of past and possible future analysis. - Incorporate an environmental screening table for all the projects listed in the 2040 RMAP LRTP.
+IL-2 / North Main Street & Auburn Street (Roundabout) is an example of past and possible future analysis. - 4.
+Incorporate an environmental screening table for all the projects listed in the 2040 RMAP LRTP.
 The table would include the name of the project, purpose and need, the lead agency primary responsible for the project, other possible participating agencies and agencies that should be consulted with.
-Also, continuing to work with IDOT as part of the Technical Review Committee for "Incorporating NEPA into IDOT and MPO Planning Process" (ICT Project R27-132). - 4.
+Also, continuing to work with IDOT as part of the Technical Review Committee for "Incorporating NEPA into IDOT and MPO Planning Process" (ICT Project R27-132). - 5.
 Update of the 2007/2008 Bicycle Pedestrian Plan for the RMAP planning area.
-Since this plan was last done, additional information is available on such issues as Complete Streets, Healthy Communities and the RPSD. - 5.
+Since this plan was last done, additional information is available on such issues as Complete Streets, Healthy Communities and the RPSD. - 6.
 Healthy communities outreach and collaboration with the area's health and university sectors to implement the GREEN strategy action plan.
-This also includes the update to the regional Greenway Map and Plan for Boone County and Winnebago County. - 6.
-Performance Measures - 7.
-REMI TDM integration - 8.
-Technical Assistance: Continue to provide technical assistance to the RMAP Policy Committee and Technical Committee members, but also to other governmental, civic / community organizations and the general public as the planning process advances. - 9.
+This also includes the update to the regional Greenway Map and Plan for Boone County and Winnebago County. - 7.
+Performance Measures - 8.
+REMI TDM integration

+- 9. Technical Assistance: Continue to provide technical assistance to the RMAP Policy Committee and Technical Committee members, but also to other governmental, civic / community organizations and the general public as the planning process advances. - 10.
 Rockford Regional Freight Study (RRFS) in March 2015 a complement sub-area analysis study was done for an intermodal industrial area south of RFD.
-Additional follow-up work is anticipated from this report and to the overall RRFS.

-10. RMAP Public Planning Process: Seek and explore current and new contacts in the RMAP Public Participation Plan (PPP) so that the RMAP planning process is visibility, open and accessible to the general public for review and comments.
+Additional follow-up work is anticipated from this report and to the overall RRFS. - 11.
+RMAP Public Participation Planning Process: Seek and explore current and new contacts in the RMAP Public Participation Plan (PPP) so that the RMAP planning process is visible, open and accessible to the general public for review and comments.
 Continue to explore the use of social media for outreach and information purposes.

-As on this adoption date, RMAP should have enough funds budgeted to meet these planning projects.
-However, if a special planning project that is not included in this FY 2016 UWP is requested for RMAP to initiate, then RMAP might seek and apply for other planning funds available to the urban area, primarily State, Research & Planning (SPR) Funds.
+On this adoption date, RMAP should have enough funds budgeted to meet these planning projects.
+However, if a special planning project that is not included in this FY 2017 UWP is requested for RMAP to initiate, then RMAP might seek and apply for other planning funds available to the urban area, primarily State Research & Planning (SPR) Funds.

-PLANNING DOCUMENTS TO BE UPDATED in FY 2016:
+PLANNING DOCUMENTS TO BE UPDATED in FY 2017: